On a calorie & okane, d’argent (money) budget?

 A chocolate enthusiast, Martha has a special interest in recipes that include chocolate as one of the main ingredients.

 Date posted: July 30, 2012.
-This entry was posted in Chocolate & health, Miscellaneous chocolate information, Outside the Bay Area, Recipes and tagged chestnut, low calorie, Sally Schneider, truffles.
+This entry was posted in Miscellaneous chocolate information, Outside the Bay Area, Recipes, Vitamin Ch and tagged chestnut, cocoa powder, cognac, low calorie, recipe, Sally Schneider, truffles.
 Bookmark the permalink.